DHTMLX/docs-spreadsheet/docs/handling_events.md

 ---
-sidebar_label: Event Handling
+sidebar_label: Event handling
-title: Event Handling
+title: Event handling
 description: You can learn about event handling in the DHTMLX JavaScript Spreadsheet library in the documentation.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Event Handling
+# Event handling

 <iframe src="https://snippet.dhtmlx.com/2vkjyvsi?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

-## Attaching Event Listeners
+## Attaching event listeners

 You can attach event listeners with the [spreadsheet.events.on()](api/eventsbus_on_method.md) method: